UPCOMING ALLIANCE EVENTS

 Webinar log-on information will be sent to registered participants 1 week prior to webinar.

-There will also be a 4th webinar on energy efficiency finance this summer.
+There will also be a 4th webinar on energy efficiency finance.
 Stay tuned!

 June 5, 2014: San Francisco, CA

-Join Robert B. Weisenmiller, Chair of the California Energy Commission, and Matt Rodriquez, Secretary of the California Environmental Protection Agency, as they discuss a unique partnership between California and China that addresses climate change, air quality, and the role for clean energy and energy efficiency in reducing greenhouse gases and harmful air pollutants.
+Robert B. Weisenmiller, Chair of the California Energy Commission, and Matt Rodriquez, Secretary of the California Environmental Protection Agency, discussed the unique partnership between California and China that addresses climate change, air quality, and the role for clean energy and energy efficiency in reducing greenhouse gases and harmful air pollutants.

-This Roundtable, a collaboration of the China-US Energy Efficiency Alliance, the California Energy Commission, and the California Environmental Protection Agency, will bring together representatives from the clean technology and energy industries, local governments and civil society.
-This is a great opportunity to network and learn about the California-China partnership and what it means for clean technology businesses and communities in California.
+This Roundtable, a collaboration of the China-US Energy Efficiency Alliance, the California Energy Commission, and the California Environmental Protection Agency, brought together representatives from the clean technology and energy industries, local governments and civil society.
+The roundtable provided a great opportunity to network and learn about the California-China partnership and what it means for clean technology businesses and communities in California.

 May 22, 2013: Washington, DC